-- Transparent mode (standard setting) In Transparent mode, all data is sent 1:1 and directly by the serial end device to the PLC.
+- Transparent mode (default setting) In Transparent mode, all data are sent 1:1 and directly by the serial end device to the PLC.
 It is not necessary to use status and control bits here.
-However, only data bytes possible for one transmission cycle are transmitted - all others are lost.
+However, only data bytes possible for one transmission cycle are transmitted all others are lost.
 The distance between two successive telegrams (without frame) must be more than 20ms, since there is otherwise no clear separation between them.

-ASCII characters are typically expected as data content; under certain circumstances, the MA therefore detects different control characters as invalid characters in the data - ASCII characters are typically expected as data content; under certain circumstances, the MA therefore detects different control characters as invalid characters in the data range and truncates them.
-At 00h in the data range, the MA cuts the telegram off because unnecessary bytes are also filled with 00h.
+ASCII characters are typically expected as data content; under certain circumstances, - ASCII characters are typically expected as data content; under certain circumstances, the MA therefore detects different control characters as invalid characters in the data range and truncates them.
+At $00_h$ in the data range, the MA cuts the telegram off because unnecessary bytes are also filled with $00_h$ . - Collective mode In Collective mode, the data of the serial end device is stored temporarily in the fieldbus gateway by toggling the CTB bit and is not sent to the PLC in blocks until prompted to do so by the PLC.

-Collective mode - In Collective mode, the data of the serial end device is stored temporarily in the fieldbus gateway by toggling the CTB bit and is not sent to the PLC in blocks until prompted to do so by the PLC. - On the PLC, a status bit (DEX) then signals that new data is ready for retrieval.
+On the PLC, a status bit (DEX) then signals that new data is ready for retrieval.
 This data is then read out from the fieldbus gateway in blocks (toggle bit).
 In order to distinguish between the individual telegrams on the PLC, in Collective mode the serial frame is sent to the PLC in addition to the data.